dumlutimuralp/antrea-packet-walks/part_c/README.md

 vmware@master:~$
 </code></pre>

+The current flow' s reg0[16] bit was set to "0x1" (1 in decimal)  back in DNAT Table 40. and also the value of REG1 was set to "0x2" (2 in decimal) back in DNAT Table 40.
+"2" is the OF Port ID of antrea-gw0 interface.
+Hence the current flow is sent to onwards to the antrea-gw0 by OVS.

 **Note :** The second flow entry in this table obviously drops the flows which do not have their "reg0[16]" register set.

-The logic of "reg0=-0x10000/0x10000" in the flow entry is that the first 0x10000 is the desired value of thie register.
+The logic of "reg0=-0x10000/0x10000" in the flow entry is that the first 0x10000 is the desired value of this register.
 The second 0x10000 is the exact instructions on which specific bit(s) should be verified to match the desired value.
 Since "0x" is hexadecimal, below is a detailed explanation of the position of the bit that is verified.

 <pre><code>
 23            16  15            8   7             0